tardate/LittleArduinoProjects/README.md

-# 376 Little Electronics and Arduino Projects
+# 377 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [PiezoVibrationDetector](./playground/PiezoVibrationDetector) - counting beats per minute with a piezo tap sensor and an Arduino/ATmega328 analog comparator.
+> Latest addition:sparkles: [Nokia 5110 Shield](./playground/Lcd5110/DIYShield) - putting a Nokia 5110 on an Arduino Uno shield for no-fuss prototyping.

 Just my collection of electronics projects, many involving an Arduino in one way or another.